karlospn/mytechramblings-site-source-code/content/posts/building-qa-app-with-aws-bedrock-kendra-s3-and-streamlit.md

 - User query.
 - LLM max tokens limit.
 - LLM temperature.
-- Which AWS Bedrock does the user want to use.
+- Which AWS Bedrock LLM does the user want to use.

 ```python
 query = st.text_input("What would you like to know?")